brndnmtthws/brndn-io/content/posts/consistent-mediocrity/index.md

 the impact of reliability (and unreliability) firsthand as an adult truly drove the lesson home.

 Showing up is the simplest way to be present and express genuine interest.
-A friend who's consistently there is a real friend; one who's rarely around might as well be an acquaintance.
+The friends I trust most are the ones who are actually there, over and over.
 Despite its clear value, why do we often overlook simple, dependable consistency?
-Perhaps it lacks the glamour or romance of dramatic, heroic efforts, yet it's often far more impactful in the long run.
+Maybe it feels less exciting than some big dramatic gesture, but over time it's what actually changes a relationship.

 Often, showing up demands little effort—replying to a message, returning a call, reaching out first.
 It's surprisingly common for these simple gestures to be